Microsoft's future vision sees premium gaming on every screen

 Microsoft is now focused on pursuing new commercial opportunities with leading game companies, which in most cases are expansions of pre-existing Xbox relationships.
 The likes of Ubisoft and Roblox are already utilizing Microsoft’s Azure and PlayFab solutions for building and operating live games.
 Even Sony now has a ‘strategic partnership’ with Microsoft over using Azure data centers for cloud gaming and content streaming services.

-Undoubtedly, Microsoft's huge investment in cloud gaming is accelerating the whole industry's shift to cloud gaming, which is set to benefit Microsoft is many ways.
+Undoubtedly, Microsoft's huge investment in cloud gaming is accelerating the whole industry's shift to cloud gaming, which is set to benefit Microsoft in many ways.
 As more publishers, game makers and device manufacturers make moves in this space, Microsoft will be well positioned to offer aspiring cloud gaming providers with solutions across the whole value chain.

 Game developers are uncertain about the subscription-first future, but Microsoft is confident with Game Pass’ proposition